Table of Contents

 An important consideration regarding comfort is the size of the carrier.

-If you are going on a short trip, try to fit the carrier to the size of your cat, but without a lot of extra space that is not necessary for your pet to be comfortable.
-A lot of extra room may not be efficient because the bigger the carrier the more difficult it is to carry and to get in and out of your vehicle.
+If you are going on a short trip, try to fit the carrier to the size of your cat, but without a lot of extra space that is not necessary.
+Extra space in the carrier may not be efficient because the bigger the carrier the more difficult it is to carry and to get in and out of your vehicle.

 If you are traveling some distance, you may need to have food and water in your carrier.
 Perhaps even a container with litter.
 This, of course, requires a bigger carrier.